About the Artist

-After his discharge from the U.S. Army, Mr. Bellaver earned a B.A. in Economics from Saint Vincent College.
+After his honorable discharge from the U.S. Army, Mr. Bellaver earned a B.A. in Economics from Saint Vincent College.
 He has worked as a sculptor full time since 1975.
 He has pursued graduate studies in art at the master’s level at Carnegie Mellon University, University of Pittsburgh, and Northern Illinois University, as well as The School of the Art Institute in Chicago.
-He is a current member of Chicago Sculpture International and International Sculpture Center, and a past member of Chicago Artist’s Coalition, Dupage Art League, Fox Valley Arts Council, Associated Artists of Pittsburgh, Texas Society of Sculptors and South Hills Art League.
+He is a current member of Chicago Sculpture International and the International Sculpture Center, and a past member of Chicago Artist’s Coalition, Dupage Art League, Fox Valley Arts Council, Associated Artists of Pittsburgh, Texas Society of Sculptors and South Hills Art League.

 Sculpture/Guy J. Bellaver is a Verified Veteran Owned Small Business.

 Mr. Bellaver’s work spans many media, including metal, stone, and wood, and mixed media, including metals and glass and fiberglass and steel.
 His newest work explores these media through kinetics and light.
 He works in both abstract and representational formats.
 Below is a listing of selected commissions, shows, and exhibitions.
 In addition to over 30 pieces of public art, his work is in private collections around the country and in Europe.
 His entire portfolio may be seen at BellaverStudios.com.

 Recent Juried and Invitational Competitions/Exhibitions/Shows

 CSI Sculpture Invasion 2015 Exhibition, Koehnline Museum of Art, DesPlaines, IL

 Lincoln Park Zoo Sculpture Show – Nature in Motion, Lincoln Park Zoo, Chicago, IL

 Art Gathering: Sculptors Connect Exhibition, Governor’s State University, University Park, IL